Wedding flower costs

 Clearing Out What happens to your flowers when the wedding is over?
 If you want your florist to come and take them away for you this can be done either on the night of the wedding or preferably the next day.
 Some venues are happy for suppliers to come back the day after the wedding whilst others insist on clearing out the same day.
 Either way, this is a service that you can expect to be charged for.
 Of course, you may be able to arrange for friends and family to do this for you, it really depends on how many flowers you have and what you want to do with them after the wedding.

-Charges will vary from florist so it’s a good idea to shop around but of course budget should not be your only consideration.
-For me personally the most important thing is that I understand what the client wants and can work with them to achieve the right look and feel for their wedding day and so I would advise couples to also bear those things in mind and choose someone with whom they feel comfortable and can trust to deliver what they want on their big day.
+For me personally the most important thing is that I understand what the client wants and believe that I can work with them to achieve the right look and feel for their wedding day and so I would advise couples to also bear those things in mind and choose someone with whom they feel comfortable and can trust to deliver what they want on their big day.
+Good luck!

 Category: Uncategorised